iranzo/iranzo.github.io/content/2015-08-28-filtering-email-with-imapfilter.markdown

 title: "Filtering email with imapfilter"
 date: 2015-08-28 15:27:47 +0200
 comments: true
-category: [linux, email, imap, imapfilter, Fedora]
+tags: linux, email, imap, imapfilter, Fedora
 description:
 ---

 Since some time ago, email filter management was not scaling for me as I was using server-side filtering, I had to deal with the web-based interface which was missing some elements like drag&drop reordering of rules, cloning, etc.